Organizational Accounts Frequently Asked Questions

 No, Company Groups do not need to be EIN-specific, but they could be.
 People from multiple entities with different EINs can join the same Company Group.
 However, the person who is the Administrator over that Company Group must have the authority to sign for, pay for, and submit registrations and forms for each entity.

-Company Groups can collaborate with more than 1 Legal Team, whether the Representatives are in the same law firm or different law firms.
+Company Groups can collaborate with more than one Legal Team, whether the Representatives are in the same law firm or different law firms.

-Suppose your law firm has 5 attorneys who submit H-1B filings for the same company.
+Suppose your law firm has 5 attorneys who file H-1B petitions for the same company.
 The Administrator over the Company Group could invite each of the 5 attorneys to collaborate by sending individual invitations.
 This would result in collaborating with 5 different Legal Teams.
-Alternatively, each Representative could send an invitation to collaborate to the Administrator.
+Alternatively, each representative could send an invitation to collaborate to the Administrator.
 This also would result in collaborating with 5 Legal Teams.

 One important thing to remember is that each Legal Team will not be able to see the work performed by other Legal Teams.